DizzyBurls/VBA_Challenge/README.md

     (c) The share which had the largest share volume over the ENTIRE duration that data was collected.

     Again, see Picture_1.jpeg

+    I have included a Word document with Screen Shots of the Multiple Year Stock Data spreadsheet once the module has been run.
+These shots are DIFFERENT to those I have refered to so far in this document.

 # Installation